auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure-and-streamlit.md

 In your preferred python environment setup install the packages from `requirements.txt`.

 `pip install -r requirements.txt`

+The `app.py` file is the main file where the application code is rendered.
+We start with package imports.

 ```python
 #app.py - package imports